 Become a citizen scientist and report sightings of any flora and fauna you see in our area through inaturalist so we can have access to the highest quality and quantity data to inform our conservation.

 The catchment is located within the Southwest Australia Ecoregion, an internationally recognised biodiversity hotspot (Conservation International, 2017).
-This was the first biodiversity hotspot identified in Australia, with 15 currently registered (Lambers, 2016; Hales, 2014).
+This was the first biodiversity hotspot identified in Australia.
 Learn more about Biodiversity Hotspots here

 The Oyster Harbour Catchment has a wide variety of native vegetation assemblages that varies due to soil variations and differences in rainfall.
 There are 5 known major assemblages found within the confines of the catchment boundaries.
 The main vegetation types around the coastal areas include stands of paper barks and reeds around the harbour and wetlands.
 There are also mixed Jarrah and Banksia heaths and Jarrah and Karri are found on sand dunes.
 You can commonly find peppermint woodlands in low-lying areas and in between dunes.
 Slightly inland from the coastal areas you will find low Jarrah, Marri and Wandoo.